My oldest daughter can cry. When she starts, my husband and I brace ourselves that she may cry for another half hour if we let her.

 If your kids are anything like mine, getting them to tell you about their day is exhausting.
 I’ve tried everything- from bribery to punishment (yes, consider me a bad mum!) just to get some answers!

-So I thought I’d share a few of my favourite questions which have gotten somewhere with my daughters.
+So I thought I’d share a few of my favourite questions which have actually gotten somewhere with my daughters.

 What was your favourite part of your day?